 Children's Inn at NIH

-The Children's Inn is a free, supportive "home" to sick children and their families as they receive groundbreaking medical treatment from the NIH in hopes of finding a cure.
+The Children's Inn is a free, supportive "home" to seriously ill children and their families as they receive groundbreaking medical treatment from the NIH in hopes of finding a cure.

 The Children’s Inn at NIH is a residential “Place Like Home’’ for families with children participating in leading-edge research studies at the National Institutes of Health (NIH) in Bethesda, Maryland.
 The NIH Clinical Center is the nation’s premier biomedical research hospital, providing an opportunity for our residents to be partners in advancing medical discoveries and improving the health of people all over the world.